SophieBlueVR/ArmatureCleanup/README.md

 ## License

-AvatarDresser is available as-is under MIT.
+ArmatureCleanup is available as-is under MIT.
 For more information see [LICENSE](/LICENSE.txt).